Christopher-Mee/Excel-Instant-Win-Games/README.md

 * To add or edit a hyperlink in a cell
   * Use 'ctrl' + 'k'
   * If Excel freezes when adding a hyperlink, close you browser.
 (Bug with Google Chrome?)
+* When adding a date
+ * Use slash notation (month/day/year)
+ * You can omitt the year, if it is not the same as the current year.
+* To sort the IWG list
+  * Custom sorting will help to properly organize your games based on any column(s) you wish.
+  * Use 'context menu key' + 'o' + 'u' to open the custom sorting window.
 * Once the Excel Sheet has been filled up
   * It is tedious to scroll down and add a new entry.
   * Use 'shift' + 'space', then 'ctrl' + 'numpad +' to add a new entry at the top of the Sheet.
   * Alternatively use 'shift' + 'end' to go to the end of all entries.
   * Then use 'shift' + 'home' to go to the top of all entries.
-* To sort the IWG list
-  * Custom sorting will help to properly organize your games based on any column(s) you wish.
-  * Use 'context menu key' + 'o' + 'u' to open the custom sorting window.